domino-team/docs/docs/mini/repeater_manager.md

 There are two modes for repeater.

 * WISP: stands for Wireless Internet Service Provider.
 Use this mode if you want the router have its own sub-network.
 Generally this is the case for public Wi-Fi hotspot.
 * WDS: stands for Wireless Distribution System.
 Use this if you are extending your own network and want every devices works in the same sub-network.
-Make sure your main router also enabled WDS.
+Make sure your main router also enabled WDS. **WDS may only work with GL.iNet (OpenWrt) routers as WDS implementation**

 Click "Submit" and wait a while to let the router connected as repeater.